benhook1013/space-game/PLAN.md

 - Placeholder shapes or colors are fine early;
   document sources in `ASSET_GUIDE.md` and credit in `ASSET_CREDITS.md`.
+- Prefer CC0 or similarly permissive licenses and keep files small.
 - Provide `web/manifest.json` with:
   - `start_url` `/`
   - `display` `standalone`